MassiveNoobie/py_bootcamp/README.md

 # py_bootcamp - python bootcamp for beginners - using jupyter notebook
-A beginners python bootcamp in Jupyter Notebook Python Notes focused on basic training ramping up towards AI/ML in future.

-Jupyter Notebook; documented python basics https://github.com/MassiveNoobie/py_bootcamp/blob/main/Learning%20Python%20Bootcamp%20101.ipynb
+Jupyter Notebook; documented python basics to help people begin their journey with python 101 training bootcamp style. https://github.com/MassiveNoobie/py_bootcamp/blob/main/Learning%20Python%20Bootcamp%20101.ipynb

 In a bootcamp style, it's a nonstop flow of new information that works together from top to bottom.